Home Login Sign up Profile Log out

 Babbo

 Means dad.
-While papà is more common in other regions, babbo is standard in Tuscany and is famously used in Babbo Natale (Santa Claus).
-Dante and other classical writers used babbo as well.
+While papà is more common elsewhere in Italy, babbo is standard in Tuscany and is famously used in Babbo Natale (Santa Claus).

 Bischero